 Breaking Through is governed by a voluntary Board of Directors with three staff members.

 Board of Directors

 Gerard Griffin (Chairman) & National Co-ordinator, Youthreach/ VTOS

 Ciaran Kenny – Vice Chairperson & Aftercare Worker, Tusla

 Ciaran Kenny qualified from Athlone Institute of Technology with an Hons Bachelor of Arts in Applied Social Studies in Social Care in 2004.
 Ciaran has worked with vulnerable young people for over twenty years both in residential care as well as aftercare.
-During his time working with Don Bosco Care, Ciaran founded both the Don Bosco Care football team and activity centre which provides a positive outlet both for young people currently in state care and care leavers.
+During his time working with Don Bosco Care, Ciaran founded both the Don Bosco Care football team and activity centre.
 Ciaran is currently employed as an Aftercare Worker with Tusla, based in Dublin North Central, working closely with young people both in care and accessing aftercare, supporting their transition from various care settings, and assisting in the coordination and delivery of their individual aftercare plans.

 Sharon Byrne – Board Member & Aftercare Worker, Crosscare